 But when parents are forced to take jobs because of economic circumstances, this may simply not feasible.
 And we’re not even talking about the many single parent families where time is even more scarce.

 What you can do: help parents understand youth culture better by making it easy for them, for instance with a monthly parents newsletter with short chunks of relevant info.
 Share a song text, a movie review, statistics and relevant research.
 You could also give a training or a workshop on youth culture or any other relevant topic.

 2. Parents underestimate the changes

 Postmodernism has completely changed western culture in every way imaginable.
-But parents don’t always see this and too often hold on to their own (modernist) frame work and culture.
-They can’t and won’t see how different the world is for teens nowadays.
+But parents don’t always see this and too often hold on to their own (modernist) frame work and culture, consciously or unconsciously.
+They can’t see how different the world is for teens nowadays.
 Some parents deny that it’s different at all (and I’m convinced: tougher) for teens of this generation.
 Others fail to see how much influence postmodernism has on their teens.
-Either way, they fail to see how much postmodernism has changed the world and the lives of teens.

-What you can do: information is key here.
-I’ve found that parents can be quite easily convinced of the huge impact of postmodernism, if you just take the time to show them and teach them.
+What you can do: information is key.
+I’ve found that parents can be convinced of the huge impact of postmodernism if you just take the time to show them and teach them.
 Workshops may work well here.
 Keep it brief and relevant and as applicable for them as possible.